-The redress scheme has been a failure in its first twelve months of operation.
+The redress scheme has been a failure.
 There hasn’t been a single piece of positive press since the scheme launched on 1 July 2018.

 Where are the 65,000 people who the Royal Commission estimated were eligible for a redress payment?
 Why haven’t they applied?
 Are the estimates all wrong?

 So why is the National Redress Scheme such a lame duck?

 Here’s what’s really wrong: